TGL

 Why

-Context and tradeoffs — especially valuable for decisions that will seem strange later
+Context and tradeoffs — especially for decisions that will seem strange later

 Who needs to know